MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 Without this information, Windows 365 can’t provision the Cloud PCs.

-After you’ve created the provisioning policy, Windows 365 handles all of the provisioning process to automatically get licensed users their own Cloud PCs.
+After you create the provisioning policy, Windows 365 handles all of the provisioning process to automatically get licensed users their own Cloud PCs.
 After the Cloud PCs are provisioned, you can inform end users that their Cloud PCs are ready for sign-in.

 Changing these configurations doesn’t impact any previously provisioned Cloud PCs.
 However, any newly provisioned (or reprovisioned) Cloud PCs reflect the updated settings.